Back to Articles

 How Year-Segmentation Works in Practice

-Where a significant change occurs during the tax year, Revenue's treatment is not simply to pro-rate the credit.
+Where a significant change occurs during the tax year, Revenue's treatment is not to pro-rate the credit.
 The assessment depends on which conditions were met, and for which periods.
 In some cases, the credit can be available for part of a year; in others, the presence of a disqualifying factor for any part of the year removes the credit for the whole year.

 The safest approach when you know a relevant change has occurred is to document the timeline carefully - recording the specific date of the change, what changed, and what the household and care facts were in each period of the year - before submitting any claim that covers that year.
 This puts you in the strongest possible position to support the claim and respond clearly to any Revenue queries.